-- I have a husband, a house, and two dogs.
-In spite of those facts, I refuse to call myself an “adult.”
+- I have a husband, a house, and two adorable (and very spoiled) dogs.
+In spite of these facts, I refuse to call myself an “adult.”

 - I do both the regular and the “commuter” crossword puzzles in my local paper.
 I secretly like the commuter one better because it’s meant to be finished in 5 minutes and always makes me feel really smart.

 - I like watching bad reality TV and feeling much better about my own life afterward.
-I am not ashamed of that.
+I am not ashamed of this.

-- I do not like getting up early, grocery shopping, or people who end plural words with a “z.”
-I am not ashamed of that, either.
+- I do not like getting up early, grocery shopping, or people who think I should have upgraded my furry children for real children by now.
+I am not ashamed of this, either.

 - I would love to hear from you!